edaplayground/eda-playground/docs/settings.rst

 Methodology
 -----------

-When testbench language is *Python 2.7* and design language is *Verilog/SystemVerilog*, the following verification environments are available:
+When testbench language is *Python* and design language is *Verilog/SystemVerilog*, the following verification environments are available:

 * cocotb 0.3
 * cocotb 0.2

-When testbench and design language is *Python 2.7*, the following methodologies are available:
+When testbench and design language is *Python*, the following methodologies are available:

 * MyHDL 0.8
+* Migen X

 .. _tools-simulators-options-label: